 If you decide to play as one of the teenagers, you’ll go through the school avoiding the killers while desperately trying to complete different objectives that can help you escape.
 For example, you can go to the science lab and try to build bombs you can use to fight the killers.

-There are also 4 different student classes — Medic, Assault, Scout, and Technician.
-Each of them can create various items to fight the Killer and escape.
-On the other hand, you can also choose from a few different Killers you can play as.
+There are also 4 different student classes: medic, assault, scout, and technician.
+Each of them can create various items to fight the killer and escape.You can also choose from a few different killers to play as.
 As you might expect, each of them has various abilities that can be useful against teenagers in various ways.

-Some of the killer classes can use the environment to kill the students in surprising ways, such as suddenly smashing through windows and walls.
+Some of the killers can use the environment to kill the students in surprising ways, such as suddenly smashing through windows and walls.
 On the other hand, some can turn invisible, allowing them to sneakily approach the students or mess with their heads by moving around objects or opening doors.

 Dead By Daylight

-It’s the game that transferred the Western horror movie premise into the world of gaming: one player is killer hacking, slashing, and stalking their prey — while the other four players are desperately trying to escape and survive.
+Dead By Daylight is the game that transferred the Western horror movie premise into the world of gaming: one player is killer hacking, slashing, and stalking their prey, while the other four players are desperately trying to escape and survive.